| Out of the

 In reality, its policies and structure do more to bring people

-Through its Dispute Resolution Institute, Hamline offers a
+together than keep them apart.
+Hamline teaches skills, not just theory Through its Dispute Resolution Institute, Hamline offers a

 host of ADR options for its students: from classes to clinics